-Many high-profile businesses have taken big leaps in their focus on climate change, workplace diversity, employee benefits, and plenty more important issues.
-These innovators didn’t just impact their own businesses; they made a permanent impact on their industries at large.
-Keep reading to learn about 14 of the most innovative and socially responsible leaders of 2019, and be sure to look out for their names in the years to come.
+Many high-profile businesses have taken big leaps in their focus on climate change, workplace diversity, employee benefits, and more.
+These innovators didn’t just impact their own businesses — they made a permanent impact on their industries at large.
+Keep reading to learn about 14 of the most innovative and socially responsible leaders of the past few years, and be sure to look out for their names in the years to come.

 Lisa Jackson, VP of Environment, Policy, and Social Initiatives, Apple